 Make sure all guests have directions and a map.
 These can be found in the Ranch Office or the folder labeled MAP/DIRECTIONS on the desktops of all communal computers.
-Directions to the Ranch can also be found on our website at http://djerassi.org/about/directions/
+Directions to the Ranch can also be found on our website at Directions - Djerassi Resident Artists Program